lmorchard/blog.lmorchard.com/posts/2015-07-22-the-verge-web-sucks.md

 ## Everybody's (not) doing it!

-I've seen that the argument that this is how the web gets funded.
+I've seen the argument that this is how the web gets funded.
 Everybody's doing it.
 This is the current state of the art.
 Browsers just need to suck it up & make it happen.

 Some sites are (much) better than others, though, and it doesn't seem to be directly related to the content.
 Here's what I saw when I did a quick check of some daily reads: